Large Scale Novel Object Discovery in 3D: Experimental Results

 Discriminative Metric Learning is performed on top of VoxNet as follows.
-We use the \textit{Universal Training Dataset} described above for training the Siamese network using discriminative metric learning.
-We use the default parameters specified in the implementation of VoxNet for training the 3D-CNN with ModelNet.
+We use the \textit{Universal Training Dataset} described previously for training the Siamese network using discriminative metric learning.
 The supervoxels are extracted with seed resolutions of $0.05$m, $0.10$m, $0.15$m and $0.2$m and subject to the constraint that the \% of ground-truth object points in the supervoxel should be greater than or equal to a threshold $\beta$.
 We use the value of $\beta=0.8$.
-The value allows for soft-assignment of supervoxels as positive pairs and was chosen based on empirical evaluation described later.
+The value allows for soft-assignment of supervoxels as positive pairs and was chosen based on empirical evaluation described later (Sec. \ref{subsec:quanteval}).
 The positive set of supervoxels is constructed by pairing all supervoxels on the same object for every object in the training data.
 The negative set consists of two types of supervoxel pairs.
 First are the supervoxels belonging to different objects, for this we only use supervoxels around the center of the objects to avoid confusion around boundaries, and second are the pairs of neighbouring supervoxels at object boundaries.
 We also add pairs of supervoxels belonging to the background classes to the negative set (wall, floor etc.), considering them to contribute to hard negatives as they potentially come from very similar objects. \ \\ \textbf{Testing details.} The test set consists of remaining $40$\% classes of the NYU Depth v2 dataset.
 The results are reported on classes in test set only even if some of the test scenes may contain classes from training set, this may occur since NYU Depth v2 consists of real world complex scenes and having a clean separation of images with train only and those with test only objects was found to be infeasible.